columnar-tech/dbc/docs/guides/installing.md

 dbc doesn't offer a specific "update" or "upgrade" command but `dbc install` can do essentially the same thing.

-For example, if you installed `mysql@0.1.0` and then version 0.2.0 is released, re-running `dbc install mysql` will upgrade your installed version.
+For example, if you were to run `dbc install mysql` and get version 0.1.0, if — at some point in the future — version 0.2.0 were to be released, re-running `dbc install mysql` would upgrade your installed version to 0.2.0.

+!!! note

+    When dbc updates a driver like this, the old driver is uninstalled first.

 ## Installing System Wide